Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Conclusion

 \section{Conclusion}

 We introduced a new equilibrium for games in normal form in general positions reached under Necessary Rationality and Necessary Knowledge of Strategies: the Perfectly Transparent Equilibrium.
-We also precisely singled out the underlying counterfactual reasoning as being a decision theory, common to several non-Nashian results (Hofstadter, Dupuy, Halpern, us) that is neither CDT nor EDT: Non-Nashian Decision Theory.
+We also emphasized the underlying counterfactual reasoning as being a decision theory, common to several non-Nashian results (Hofstadter, Dupuy, Halpern, us) that is neither CDT nor EDT: Non-Nashian Decision Theory.

-In the case of symmetric games, we established inclusion relationships between the Hofstadter equilibrium Superrational thinkers, the Perfectly Transparent Equilibrium, minimax-rationalizability and individual rationality.
+In the case of symmetric games, we established inclusion relationships between the Hofstadter equilibrium, the Perfectly Transparent Equilibrium, minimax-rationalizability, and individual rationality.
 As mentioned in \citep{Fourny2018}, we suspected that the PPE was some kind of counterpart of the superrational thinking on games in extensive forms, and the PTE that we have just defined acts here as a missing link between the two.

 The non-Nashian assumptions behind the PTE correspond to one-boxer behavior in Newcomb's Paradox, as \citet{Dupuy1992} showed.
-These assumptions describe an alternate form of rationality that explains the behavior of some agents that do not follow Nashian predictions.
-This form of rationality is based on on the belief that decisions are correctly predicted in all possible worlds, and that agents are rational in all possible worlds.
+These assumptions describe an alternative form of rationality that explains the behavior of some agents that do not follow Nashian predictions.
+This form of rationality is based on the belief that decisions are correctly predicted in all possible worlds, and that agents are rational in all possible worlds.